USFCA-MSDS/msds689/README.md

 **SPATIAL COORDINATES:**<br>

-Class is held at 101 Howard on main floor 154-156.
+Class is held at 101 Howard 527

 <!--
 * Class is held at 101 Howard in 5th floor classroom 527.